alexrudnick/dissertation/BURNDOWN.md

   * DONE figure out what the simplest thing we can do is that demonstrates an integration story: SQUOIA and Moses!!
   * DONE be clear about what we're doing here -- surface es to gn lemmas
+  * DONE language modeling for gn, maybe?
+    * DONE pull all gn text from gn-wikipedia
+    * DONE lemmatize it
+    * DONE train LM
+    * MAYBESKIP? pull all gn text from guarani-nee
+  * DONE come up with a plan for evaluation here
+    * pick a test set
+      * picked a bad test set; need to do better here
+    * DONE be able to compute BLEU with Moses tools
+      * SKIP although we should use mteval-v14.pl instead apparently
+      * DONE actually for reals, we should use sacrebleu